 According to this CBP page updated December 15, 2020, processing times vary by applicant but on average it can take within 6 months to be conditionally approved for Global Entry.
 Many people have been waiting much longer than 6 months.

 The average wait time for conditional approval has significantly increased since late 2018.
 Before the 2018–2019 United States federal government shutdown, the average wait time was listed as 3 to 5 weeks.
 After the government shutdown ended in January 2019, the wait time increased to 11 weeks, increased again to 100 days in the summer 2019 and then to 3-5 months in the fall of 2019.
 COVID-19 further increased the delays in the processing time.

 Our Personal Experience With the Global Entry Processing Time

 I applied to renew my Global Entry on 12/18/2018 and was approved on 12/23/2018 (just 5 days later).
 My sister applied to renew her Global Entry on 01/28/2019 (the Monday when employees went back to work after the US government shutdown ended) and was approved on 04/07/2019 (almost 10 weeks later).

 By comparison when we originally applied for Global Entry for the first time (we both applied on the same day) it took about 2-3 weeks for my application to be conditionally approved but my sister’s application took only about 1 week.

 Other Data Points

 According to online forums, the amount of time it is taking to be conditionally approved for Global Entry really does vary from person to person.
 There are spouses that apply for Global Entry the same day and one is conditionally approved in days while the other ends up waiting for weeks or months.

+Unfortunately, it can take months to be approved for Global Entry and the wait time keeps getting longer and longer.
 For anyone that has recently applied for Global Entry how long did it take to be conditionally approved (or approved if renewing)?